melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

     Try accessing the manual pages for the commands we have used so far.
 Can you figure out what day of the week your 100th birthday will be?

+    ??? attention "binder users"
+        If you are running this workshop in a binder, manual pages may not be accessible via the `man` command.

+        Try an internet search for your desired command followed by *manual unix* instead.

     ??? hint
         The following command displays the manual page for the `cal` command.
         ```